 Field Testing: Test Questions

-Each season, the officials attend a 1-hour classroom instruction session followed later by a 1-hour outdoor training session.
-Officials attend a third exam session where their knowledge is tested on a pass-fail basis.
+Each season, the officials attend a 1-hour classroom instruction session followed later by a 2-hour outdoor training session.
+The Officials are quizzed from the material provided below during that outdoor training.

 The Examination Procedure